Last Updated on

 If you’re a student, you’re in luck.
 You can purchase Camtasia for a cheaper one-off fee at $169.
 Again, this is compatible with both Mac and Windows devices, and you can install the program on a maximum of two machines.

 The same deal is also available to government departments.
 And again, just like the business package, if you need to install Camtasia onto more than two machines, there are plenty of volume discounts available.

 But it’s worth noting, you have to pay for future upgrades.
 So, be sure to factor that into your budget.

-Movavi offers two screen capture packages that may be of interest to you.
+Movavi offers two screen capture studio packages that may be of interest to you.

-The first is the ‘Screen Recorder’ option.
+The first is the ‘Screen Recording Software’ option.
 This is a one-time purchase of $39.95.
 You can install this on just one machine, but you’re entitled to the following perks:

-Or there’s the ‘Screen Recorder Studio’ option.
+Or there’s the ‘Screen Recorder Studio’ option ( similar to Camtasia Studio).
 This will set you back a one-off $59.95 payment.
 You’ll get everything in the previous bundle, as well as being able to:

-Like any kind of software, Movavi and Camtasia have both its advantages and disadvantages.
+Like any kind of software, Movavi and Camtasia Studio have both its advantages and disadvantages.